-The availability of summer aid is dependent upon how much aid you used during the school year.
-Any portion of your yearly eligibility that was not utilized during the fall and spring semester may be awarded in the summer semester.
-If your eligibility for aid changes due to progression in grade level, you should contact our office to review your account.
-Undergraduate students must enroll for at least 6 credit hours and graduate students must be enrolled in 4.5 hours to be considered half-time for loan eligibility during the summer.
+The availability of summer aid is dependent upon how much aid the student used during the school year.
+Any portion of the yearly loan eligibility that was not utilized during the fall and spring semester may be awarded in the summer semester.
+If the student’s eligibility changes due to progression in grade level, they may contact our office to review their account.
+Undergraduate students must enroll for at least 6 credit hours and graduate students must be enrolled in 4.5 hours to be considered half-time for loan eligibility.

-Summer federal aid awards are made in April after registration for the summer term has started.
-Students will be notified by e-mail to their Crimson E-Mail address if they do or do not have eligibility for federal aid for summer.
-If you are in need of additional funding for summer, you can consider the Federal PLUS Loans or a private alternative student loan (non-federal).
-View more information on these types of loans.
+Summer federal aid awards are made in April after registration opens for the summer term.
+Students will receive notification via their Crimson email address regarding their eligibility status for summer.
+If you are in need of additional funding for summer, then you may consider a Federal Direct PLUS Loan or a loan through a private lender.

 Possibly.
 If you have previously received federal student aid, you may not be eligible to receive additional federal aid if while you were enrolled and receiving federal student aid you had a drug offense for selling or possessing illegal drugs and that offense led to a conviction under federal or state law.
 If you are concerned about your eligibility because of a drug offense, you should contact the Federal Student Aid Information Center at 1-800-433-3243 for assistance.
 (More information)